ofircohen205/APML/ex1/README.md

 # APML: Exercise 1
 ## Author: Ofir Cohen | ID: 312255847

+## How to execute the training life cycle

 ### Files:
 1. models.py - The learning model
 2. dataset.py - Loads the dataset